AkshayAdapa/AkshayAdapa/README.md

 ## PROFESSIONAL SUMMARY

-A motivated and detail-oriented individual seeking a challenging position as a data analyst where I can utilize my skills in statistical analysis, data visualization, and programming to contribute to the success of the organization while continuing to learn and grow in a dynamic environment.
+A motivated and detail-oriented individual seeking a challenging position as a data analyst where I can utilize my skills in statistical analysis, data visualization, programming, and AWS to contribute to the success of the organization while continuing to learn and grow in a dynamic environment.

 ---